Free at Last

 Carrying useless scruples and strange ideas.

-Hear the messages throbbing through your ears
+Hear the throbbing inside the ears

 And ask if one understands the nuances

-Hewake to a deep terror of failure.
+He wakes to a deep terror of failure.

 Success is not a predisposition